-- 1 In the Substrate Catalog window, click Reset to Factory. - 2 Click Yes in response to the alert message.
+- 1 In the Substrate Catalog window, click Settings. - 2 In the Substrate Catalog Settings window, click Reset to Factory Defaults. - 3 Click Yes in response to the alert message.

 Substrate entries

 When you create or edit a Substrate Catalog entry, you can select from a number of substrate attributes.
 To set substrate attributes for a catalog entry, use the main Substrate Catalog window or the Edit window.